patrick-yo/k8s_python/kubernetes/docs/CoreV1Api.md

     name = 'name_example' # str | name of the PodProxyOptions
-namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects path = 'path_example' # str | path to the resource path2 = 'path_example' # str | Path is the URL path to use for the current proxy request to pod. (optional)
+namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects path = 'path_example' # str | path to the resource path2 = 'path_example' # str | Path is the URL path to use for the current proxy request to list. (optional)

     try:
         api_response = api_instance.connect_delete_namespaced_pod_proxy_with_path(name, namespace, path, path2=path2)